If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 On This Page

-In the extreme event that, for example, you have $250,000 in eligible accounts at two different banks and they both fail, the entire $500,000 will be returned to you.
+Example: Say you have $250,000 in eligible accounts at two different banks and they both fail.
+The entire $500,000 would be returned to you.
 This is because coverage limits are $250,000 for each ownership category (which we'll explain below) as well as each insured location.

 The FDIC has two primary responsibilities: